kedarmoh/FinTechCaseStudy/README.md

 ## Why did I choose Ripple:

-As a immigrant myself, I have experienced first hand the pain in sending money overseas.
+As an immigrant myself, I have experienced first hand the pain in sending money overseas.
 I used a service, Remit2India,  to send money back home on a monthly basis.
 It cost me $25 per transaction and it took over 7 business days for the depsoit to reflect in my parents account in Stata Bank of India.
 And the exchange rate wasnt the best either.
 In a separate situation when I was sending money to a friend in Australia using Wells Fargo wire transfer facility, it cost me $30 per transaction for sending $200.
-As I researched various companies the thing that resonated the best about Ripple was its out of the box thinking of using Blockchain, creating a new cryptocurrency, XRP and also using the consensus mechanism vs the 'proof of work' to certfy the transactions in the XRP Ledger.
+As I researched various companies what resonated the most about Ripple was its out of the box thinking of using Blockchain, creating a new cryptocurrency, XRP and also using the consensus mechanism vs the 'proof of work' to certfy the transactions in the XRP Ledger.
 Not only does that make the settlement time super fast ( 3-5 seconds), but the energy savings are tremendous.
 I am excited the impact Ripple can have in the global payments space and how it can help accelerate the global economy with its unique platform.

 ## Origin and Overview of Ripple: